kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

 The `examples` directory contains a `Jupyter notebook with an example <https://github.com/kjappelbaum/pypal/blob/master/examples/test_pal.ipynb>`_ that you can also run on MyBinder.

-If you use a Gaussian process model built with `sklearn` or `GPy` you can use a pre-built class and follow the following steps:
+If you use a Gaussian process model built with :code:`sklearn` or :code:`GPy` you can use a pre-built class and follow the following steps:

 1. For each objective create a model (if you want to use a coregionalized model you, of course, only need to create one)

 2. Sample a few initial points from your design space.
-In practice, you can use the `get_maxmin_samples` or `get_kmeans_samples` utilities for that.
-Assuming that `X` is a `np.array` if the descriptors/features
+In practice, you can use the :code:`get_maxmin_samples` or :code:`get_kmeans_samples` utilities for that.
+Assuming that :code:`X` is a :code:`np.array` if the descriptors/features

     .. code-block:: python